FAQ

 Not enlightenment.
 Not permanent calm.
 Not a personality transplant.
 Here's what you actually walk away with:

 • A technique you can use for the rest of your life.
-Not a concept, not a philosophy — a practical tool you sit down and use every day.
+Not a concept, not a philosophy, a practical training you can sit down and do every day.

 • Direct experience of how your mind works.
 Not someone else's description of the mind.
 Your own observation of your own mental patterns, reactions, and habits.

 • Better sleep, better focus, deeper relationships.
 These develop over months of daily practice, not overnight.
-The course gives you the technique; consistent practice delivers the results.
+The course gives you the training; consistent practice delivers the results.

 What Makes It NOT Worth It